 The authorized number of directors may be changed by resolution of the board of directors.
 Vacancies on the board of directors can be filled by the affirmative vote of a majority of the remaining directors then in office, even if less than a quorum, and shall hold office until the next annual meeting of the stockholders or until his or her successor is duly elected and qualified.
-Mr. Chae serves as the Chairman of our board of directors.
-See "Risk Factors-Risks Related to Our Organizational Structure."
+Mr. James Chae serves as the Chairman of our board of directors.
+See "Risk Factors-Risks Related to Our Organizational Structure & Ownership of Our Common Stock."